-Consumer Confidence in Norway is expected to be 6.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Consumer Confidence in Norway to stand at 5.00 in 12 months time.
-In the long-term, the Norway Consumer Confidence is projected to trend around 1.00 points in 2022, according to our econometric models.
+Consumer Confidence in Norway is expected to be 4.60 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Norway Consumer Confidence is projected to trend around 4.50 points in 2022 and 2.00 points in 2023, according to our econometric models.